Jurager/teams/README.md

 Refer to the [middlewares](#middlewares) section in the documentation for more information.

- Roles & Capabilities
+ Roles & Permissions
 -------------------------------------------

-Roles and capabilities provide a flexible way to manage access control within your application.
-Each team member added to a team can be assigned a role, and each role is associated with a set of capabilities.
+Roles and permissions provide a flexible way to manage access control within your application.
+Each team member added to a team can be assigned a role, and each role is associated with a set of permissions.

-These roles and capabilities are stored in your application's database, allowing for dynamic management of access control.
-This enables features like role and capabilities management within your application's administration pages.
+These roles and permissions are stored in your application's database, allowing for dynamic management of access control.
+This enables features like role and permissions management within your application's administration pages.

-Example: Creating a New Team with Roles and Capabilities
+Example: Creating a New Team with Roles and Permissions

 ```php
 $team = new Team();